July 2, 2026

 I never once checked whether that was actually true.
 It just felt right, so I ran with it for a couple years.

 Then I landed at a yoga studio where part of my job was staring at the email and membership numbers every week.
-And yeah.
-I was wrong.
-Kind of embarrassingly wrong.
+And one day I shifted that mindset and started almost immediately crushing numbers.

-None of it was clever.
-We just quit going quiet on people.
+None of what I started doing was particularly clever.
+I just started actually sending emails.
 New instructor?
 That's an email.
 Schedule change?
 Email.
 Somebody hadn't shown up in a few weeks?
 "Hey, we miss you, here's a free class on us."
 Tiny stuff, but constant.
 And pretty much every time something went out, a few more people came through the door.

 Showing up on some kind of regular basis is the entire trick.
 It keeps you the first name in their head the day they finally decide to get off the couch.

-The other thing wasn't really a belief, more an anxiety, this nagging sense that nothing I made was ever good enough to ship.
+The other thing that kept me from hitting send wasn't really a belief, more an anxiety, this nagging sense that nothing I made was ever good enough to ship.
 And not just emails, any copy: social posts, print, all of it.
 I'd sweat the wording and the design way too long before letting anything go.
 Then I read a book about making art, and a story in it kind of snapped me out of it.

 The pottery class that beat the perfectionists